Mon – Sat

 Nearly everyone thinking about divorce, child support, alimony or custody wants to know how much the legal proceeding will cost.
 Unfortunately, it’s impossible to guarantee the total cost as the workload will depend on how the other party responds.
-Nevertheless, I believe in transparent billing and charge a low-hourly rate of $250 per hour.
-In addition, my retainer fee is normally $2,500 which covers 10 hours of work at $250 per hour.
-Lastly, I accept payment by credit card to help my clients finance legal representation.
+Nevertheless, I believe in transparent billing and charge a low hourly rate of $325 per hour.
+In addition, my retainer fee is normally $1,000 for clients who pay future payments by credit card.

 Put lightly, California has some fairly harsh child support laws.
-In the pursuit for adequate child support some breadwinners are stuck with child support orders that require payment beyond the actual costs of raising a child.
+In the pursuit of adequate child support, some breadwinners are stuck with child support orders that require payment beyond the actual costs of raising a child.

 Unfortunately for the payor, and quite fortunately for the recipient, California has implemented a Guideline formula for calculating child support.
 With few exceptions, this algebraic formula is heavily influenced by income and percentage of child custody.
 With that said, the consequent award can be altered in certain circumstances, but usually with the advocacy of a child support attorney and drafted memorandum of points and authorities.

-In California the court will seek to order child custody consistent with the child’s best interests.
-In essence, the court will look from the child’s standpoint for a custody arrangement that protects the child’s health, safety and welfare; need for bonding, stability, and continuity of care; and account for the frequency of contact with both parents as well as any history for drug or alcohol abuse.
+In California, the court will seek to order child custody consistent with the child’s best interests.
+In essence, the court will look from the child’s standpoint for a custody arrangement that protects the child’s health, safety, and welfare; the need for bonding, stability, and continuity of care; and account for the frequency of contact with both parents as well as any history for drug or alcohol abuse.